BenjaminAdelaide/DNAMeth_Microarray_Tutorial/Tutorial.md

 fit.reduced <- eBayes(fit.reduced)
 top <- topTable(fit.reduced, number=50)
 ```
 The top object now contains the top 50 most significantly differentially methylated CpG sites.
-To view more or less change the number is the ```topTable``` function.
+To view more or less change the number in the ```topTable``` function.

 We can now make a heatmap to illustrate the differences in methylation of the top 50 CpG sites between the two groups.
 ```